Overview

 Insert a simple key transition:

-const fadeKey = track?.name + track?.artist;<div key={fadeKey} className="transition-opacity duration-300 opacity-100"> {/* existing text */}</div>
+const fadeKey = track?.name + track?.artist;<div key={fadeKey} className="transition-opacity duration-300 opacity-100"> {/* existing text */}</div>Or add a diffing usePrevious(track?.mbid) to animate only when truly new.

 3. Adjust Polling Strategy

-Inside useNowPlaying.ts
+Inside useNowPlaying.ts:

 - Introduce a prop

-- Replace constants with config
+fastPollMsandidlePollMs - Replace constants with config

 - Editor can surface an “Advanced” panel later